-- 8.1 If a candidate is unsuccessful at the Bye-Election, he/she must, within 56 days after polling day (i.e., by 25 May 2022), furnish to the Commission a donation statement and statutory declaration.
-This is a statutory requirement and must be returned in the form provided by the Commission [Section 24(2)(a) and Section 24(3)]. - The donation statement must give details of all donations received in relation to the bye-election with a value greater than $\underline{\in}600$ [Section 24(4)].
+8.1 If a candidate is unsuccessful at the Bye-Election, he/she must, within 56 days after polling day (i.e., by 24 June 2024), furnish to the Commission a donation statement and statutory declaration.
+This is a statutory requirement and must be returned in the form provided by the Commission [Section 24(2)(a) and Section 24(3)].

+The donation statement must give details of all donations received in relation to the bye-election with a value greater than $\underline{600}$ [Section 24(4)].
 Donations made by the same person to the same candidate in relation to the election must be aggregated and treated as a single donation [Section 22(d)].
+It should be noted that "in relation to the election" means donations received at any time before the making of the order appointing polling day [Section 24(2)(b)], and is not limited to the year in which the election took place.

+Where a donation (or the excess amount) is returned to the donor or remitted to the Standards Commission, and the amount of the donation is in excess of €600, it must be disclosed on the donation statement.
+A note should be attached indicating that it (or the excess amount) was returned or remitted to the Standards Commission.

-It should be noted that "in relation to the election" means donations received at any time before the making of the order appointing polling day [Section 24(2)(b)], and is not limited to the year in which the election took place. - 8.2 The donation statement and statutory declaration must be furnished whether or not the candidate received a donation.
-If no donation was received, a "nil" return must be made to the Commission. - 8.3 If a monetary donation in excess of €100 was received and the candidate was required to open a political donations account (see paragraph 4), or if the candidate already had a political donations account, the donation statement must be accompanied by a statement provided by the financial institution where the account is held (bank statement) [Section 23B(4)(a)]. - If a new political donations account was opened, the bank statement must specify the transactions (i.e. lodgements and withdrawals) that have taken place during the period beginning on the date of opening of the account and ending on polling day at the Bye-Election.
-If an existing political donations account was used, the bank statement must specify the transactions that have taken place on the account since the candidate accepted a donation in relation to the campaign or since 1 January 2022.
+- 8.2 The donation statement and statutory declaration must be furnished whether or not the candidate received a donation.
+If no donation was received, a "nil" return must be made to the Commission. - 8.3 If a monetary donation in excess of €100 was received and the candidate was required to open a political donations account (see paragraph 4), or if the candidate already had a political donations account, the donation statement must be accompanied by a statement provided by the financial institution where the account is held (bank statement) [Section 23B(4)(a)].

+If a new political donations account was opened, the bank statement must specify the transactions (i.e. lodgements and withdrawals) that have taken place during the period beginning on the date of opening of the account and ending on polling day at the Bye-Election.
+If an existing political donations account was used, the bank statement must specify the transactions that have taken place on the account since the candidate accepted a donation in relation to the campaign or since 1 January 2024.
 The donation statement must also be accompanied by a certificate of monetary donations certifying that all monetary donations received after the account was opened were lodged to the account and all amounts debited from the account were used for political purposes [Section 23B(4)(b)].
-The certificate must be signed by the candidate and accompanied by a statutory declaration [Section 23B(6)]. - 8.4 Failure to send a donation statement and all accompanying documentation to the Commission within 56 days of polling day is an offence [Section 25(1)(c)]. - 8.5 The Commission Secretariat will contact unsuccessful candidates after the Bye-Election and will make available the relevant forms, which include the following: - a donation statement, - a certificate of monetary donation, and - a statutory declaration.
+The certificate must be signed by the candidate and accompanied by a statutory declaration [Section 23B(6)].

+- 8.4 Failure to send a donation statement and all accompanying documentation to the Commission within 56 days of polling day is an offence [Section 25(1)(c)].

+- 8.5 The Commission Secretariat will contact unsuccessful candidates after the Bye-Election and will make available the relevant forms, which include the following:

+- a donation statement,

+- a certificate of monetary donation, and

+- a statutory declaration.